cmolho/FixItMac/README.md

 8. Once the app is sync, select view app

 You will now be able to view the FixItMac app on your smart phone!

+To directly download the native iOS or Android versions, build the native code using `ionic build ios` or `ionic build android` (need the Ionic CLI installed).
+A corresponding folder will be created or updated in the platforms folder, where you can access all of the necessary files for the native app as an Xcode or AndroidStudio project.
+This github project already contains the latest ios build.
+Please note that our app is currently optimized for iOS and has not been tested very thoroughly on android.
+There are a few problems on the android version, such as formatting issues, that have not yet been addressed.
+However, the iOS app is fully functional as intended.

+**Important Note**: When testing, please either comment out the email sending line (www/js/controllers.js, line 86) or change the email in line 85 of the same file to your own email.

 ## Usage
 On the home page, you will see the list of printers with red and green icons reflecting the status of the printers.
 If the icons are red, it means the printer in that location is in the process of getting fixed.
 If the icon is green, it means that the printer is functioning correctly.
 Each printer is categorized by its location and listed alphabetically by name.